Finding a tiny home to live in

 Like building any home, you can go one of two ways: DIY or through a specialist builder.

-Building a tiny home is not like building a regular sized home, which makes it a much more approachable project for those will less (or zero) construction experience.
+Building a tiny home is not like building a regular sized home, which makes it a much more approachable project for those with less (or zero) construction experience.
 The limited size of the building equates to you essentially only constructing a one or two bedroom sized rooms, which can take off the pressure of building a home yourself.

 Many people who go down the DIY route for building a tiny home do as much research as they can, often through YouTube and through books.
 DIY can mean that you design the actual home yourself, keeping things simple and essentially mirroring the layout of a caravan but at a larger scale.
 This means you can do the entire design and construction of the tiny home yourself.
 However, if you want to build multiple pods for your home (if you have a family) and want to have the option to join them or you want to build something different and reflective of your tastes, there are an increasing number of architects and designers that specialise in tiny home designs.
 Architects that have not yet gone down this road may also work with you to design a tiny home for a much cheaper price, firstly because it is such a small build, and secondly because they want to develop their portfolio of tiny home construction so won’t charge an arm and a leg.